-This study examines several critical aspects of data quality, such as missing data, irrational or inconsistent data, outliers, normality, multicollinearity, homoscedasticity, heteroscedasticity, and biases.
-Through meticulous analysis, no missing, irrational, inconsistent, or outlying data were detected, which contributes to the dataset's accuracy and robustness.
-Furthermore, the data demonstrated a normal distribution and exhibited homoscedasticity, reinforcing the reliability of the regression analysis.
-Concerns regarding multicollinearity were absent, which further bolsters the validity of the results.
-Additionally, there was no evidence of non-response or common method biases, enhancing the study's external validity and ensuring that the conclusions drawn are both accurate and reliable (Bai & Du, 2017; Thomas, 2023).
+This study addresses several key aspects of data quality, including missing data, irrational or inconsistent data, outliers, normality, multicollinearity, homoscedasticity, heteroscedasticity, and biases.
+After careful analysis, no missing, irrational, inconsistent, or outlying data were identified, ensuring the dataset's accuracy and robustness.
+The data followed a normal distribution and exhibited homoscedasticity, making regression analysis reliable.
+Multicollinearity was not a concern, further supporting the validity of the results.
+Additionally, there was no evidence of non-response or common method biases, enhancing the external validity of the study and ensuring accurate conclusions (Bai & Du, 2017; Thomas, 2023).